 The Organic Egg Scorecard

-Last year, in my series on Healthy Foods: What to Buy, I did a feature on healthy egg choices.
+In my series on Healthy Foods: What to Buy, I did a feature on healthy egg choices.
 In it, I pretty much dismissed all supermarket eggs — organic or not — in favor of know-your-farmer eggs from pastured hens.

 But, I did say that if you had to buy supermarket eggs, you should focus on getting eggs with a nutrient profile as similar to pastured eggs as possible.